Links on Android Authority may earn us a commission. Learn more.

 Why should you consider buying an ECG watch?

 In the end, if you are reading this article because you didn’t know what an ECG was, you probably don’t need one on you at all times.
-But for some of you, this functionality could be revolutionary, even if to offer some peace of mind.
+But for some, this functionality could be revolutionary, if for nothing more than peace of mind.